hapax/hapax.github.io/assets/chandra.md

 old radius they like.
 In contrast, atoms obey quantum mechanics, and the orbits are *quantised*, occuring only at certain allowed values.
-Quantisation has deep consequences for atomic physics, hence chemistry, hence life itself.
+Quantisation has deep consequences for atomic structure, hence chemistry, hence life itself.
 We're made out of exploded stars, sure, but we're also made from quantum mechanics.